Mullingar: Tourism

 Mullingar's tourist attractions include its lakes – Lough Owel, Lough Derravaragh and Lough Ennell – which are visited by anglers.
 The Royal Canal also flows through the town.
 Belvedere House and Gardens, Mullingar Golf Club and the Bloomfield House Hotel are all located nearby.

 The town has a handful of hotels, including the Newbury Hotel, Annebrook House Hotel, Mullingar Park Hotel and the Greville Arms Hotel.
-The latter holds the two Brit awards presented to Niall Horan, and a large granite monument, which formerly stood at Dominick Street, which was presented to the town by Lord Greville.
+The latter holds the two Brit awards presented to Niall Horan in 2012 and 2013, and the Greville Monument, a large granite drinking fountain which formerly stood at Dominick Street until the 1920s, which was presented to the town by Lord Greville in 1909.

 One of Mullingar's notable buildings is the cathedral of Christ the King Mullingar, the cathedral of the Diocese of Meath.
 The cathedral was dedicated on the day World War II broke out.

 Columb Barracks, which closed in March 2012, was a military base that housed the 4th Field Artillery Regiment, the 4th Field Supply & Transport Company and the HQ of the 54 Reserve Field Artillery Regiment (Army Reserve).